zainch70/Real-Estate-Web-Page/README.md

-Here's an updated description reflecting the features you mentioned:

-Real Estate Project using HTML, CSS, and PHP
+Real Estate Project using HTML, CSS, and PHP make sure you have a dashboard background video

 In this real estate project, I developed a dynamic website that allows users to browse, search, and manage property listings.
 The front end was built using HTML and CSS to create a user-friendly interface, while the backend was developed with PHP to handle data processing and interactions with a MySQL database.